Understanding the Remortgage Process: How Does a Remortgage Work?

 What Does Remortgaging Your Home Involve?

-Remortgaging your home means you’re switching your current mortgage to a new deal, possibly with a new or different lender name.
-This process can help you find a better interest rate, change or pay off your existing mortgage term, or release equity from your property.
+Remortgaging your home means you’re switching your current mortgage to a new deal, possibly with a new lender.
+This process can help you find a better interest rate, change your existing mortgage term, or release equity from your property.

 We often see homeowners consider this option as their current mortgage deal is coming to an end or they seek lower monthly payments.
 It involves assessing the value of your property and determining how much you can borrow against it.